CHIA-AN-YANG/checkout-process/README.md

 ---

 ## Usage

-Before start this project locally, check if you have installed an SSL certificate for `localhost`.
+Before starting this project locally, check if you have installed an SSL certificate for `localhost`.
 If not, you may get the warning message that the site is not secure.
 To use HTTP for localhost, comment out the HTTPS setting in `vue.config.js` accordingly:
 ```
 //vue.config.js